Important Tips Before and After You Adopt a Pet

 Rescuing a needy pet is a great way to change his/her life and add a wonderful member to your family.
 It’s important to consider all the factors though when adopting to determine if you are prepared to care for a pet and if so, what kind of pet will best fit into your life.
 It’s easy to fall in love with a puppy or a particular breed, but you should consider how that pet would fit into your life.

-If you’re ready to bring a pet into your home but need help finding the perfect dog or cat for you and your family, visit our pet adoption page.
+If you’re ready to bring a pet into your home but need help finding the perfect dog or cat for you and your family, visit an animal shelter or rescue near you.

 After Adopting a Pet